 Source: Wikipedia

-Cupressus lusitanica, (cedro blanco; teotlate, distinctive names used in Mexico); cedro blanco means white cedar and is also known as Mexican white cedar or cedar-of-Goa, is a species of cypress native to Mexico and Central America (Guatemala, El Salvador and Honduras).
-It has also been introduced to Belize, Costa Rica and Nicaragua, growing at 1,200–3,000 meters (3,900–9,800 ft) altitude.
+Cupressus lusitanica, (Cedro Blanco; teotlate, distinctive names used in Mexico); Cedro Blanco means white cedar and is also known as Mexican white cedar or cedar-of-Goa, is a species of cypress native to Mexico and Central America (Guatemala, El Salvador, and Honduras).
+It was also introduced to Belize, Costa Rica, and Nicaragua, growing at 1,200–3,000 meters (3,900–9,800 ft) altitude.

-The scientific name lusitanica (of Portugal) refers to its very early cultivation there, with plants imported from Mexico to the monastery at Buçaco, near Coimbra in Portugal in about 1634; these trees were already over 130 years old when the species was botanically described by Miller in 1768.
+The scientific name Lusitanica (of Portugal) refers to its very early cultivation there, with plants imported from Mexico to the monastery at Buçaco, near Coimbra in Portugal in about 1634; these trees were already over 130 years old when Miller botanically described the species in 1768.

 Source: Wikipedia